Book in directly for your Colonoscopy

 What does "Direct to colonoscopy" mean?

 You may already know you need a colonoscopy - for example, you may have it performed regularly every few years or have already been advised by your GP that you need one.
-In these cases, you can save time, hassle and expense by going direct to colonoscopy without an extra visit for a consultation prior.
-Your specialist will still review your history and speak to you immediately prior to the procedure.
+In these cases, you can save time, hassle and expense by going direct to colonoscopy - consultation will be performed by your specialist on the same day in the hospital, without an extra visit on a prior day.

 Is going direct to colonoscopy suitable for everyone?